 After missing my mom’s 60th birthday and my cousin’s wedding, I finally returned to the States.
 These were the realities of being away, but in spite of all the things I missed, I came back unlike my former self.
 I felt changed and made for something else, and it was evident in my first full-time job in the US.

-I ended up leaving Chase to do consultancy work for Human Nature USA, the US arm for Human Nature, a social enterprise that offers natural personal care products to help poor farmers in the Philippines.
+I ended up doing consultancy work for Human Nature USA, the US arm for Human Nature, a social enterprise that offers natural personal care products to help poor farmers in the Philippines.
 It seemed like the perfect fit for me.
 I could live out my dream of helping the Philippines while staying in the US with my family.
 That sense of purpose drove me, but reality sunk in.
 I was in a position in which I couldn’t sustain myself, and the passion and purpose that drove me collided with the realities of life.
 As much as I wanted to make my work with the organization work, it unfortunately didn’t.

 So I deeply discerned about what I really wanted and what God was calling me to do, and I realized that the mission never changed.
 The mission was, and is, to make an impact on the poor in the Philippines through entrepreneurship, and for me that change starts in the Philippines and with Filipinos, not abroad.